-Here’s something of a surprise: spatial audio is not coming to the Apple TV 4K, or at least not in the first instance.
+Here’s something of a surprise: despite having also had a software update (to tvOS 14), the Apple TV 4K does not currently support spatial audio.
 That seems odd to us.
 True, AirPods are more often connected to a portable device than an Apple TV, but spatial audio seems a perfect way for those people without a surround sound system to get a taste of cinema-style sound while watching on their lounge TV.

-What other new features are coming in the AirPods update?
+What other new features are in the AirPods update?

 Spatial audio isn’t the only new feature included in the AirPods autumn update.

-Automatic switching between Apple devices is also on the way, so you’ll no longer need to manually connect your headphones when turning your attention to a second device.
+Automatic switching between Apple devices is also part of the package, so you no longer need to manually connect your headphones when turning your attention to a second device.
 Let’s say you’ve just stopped listening to a podcast on your iPhone and you open Netflix on your iPad - the audio coming from the AirPods is going to automatically switch to what’s coming out of the iPad.
 Switch to your MacBook for a FaceTime call and it will automatically switch again.
 An incoming phone call will always take precedence.

-Low battery notifications are also on the cards, with a pop-up notification appearing on your iPhone, iPad or iPod Touch to tell you when it’s time to charge.
+Low battery notifications are here now too, with a pop-up notification appearing on your iPhone, iPad or iPod Touch to tell you when it’s time to charge.

-Audio sharing, which already allows two people to connect their headphones to a single iPhone or iPad, is also being expanded to work with Apple TV 4K.
-Each listener will have independent volume control, which is rather cool.
+Audio sharing, which already allows two people to connect their headphones to a single iPhone or iPad, has been expanded to work with Apple TV 4K.
+Each listener gets independent volume control, which is rather cool.

 Finally, there’s something called ‘Headphone Accommodations’, which allows audio to be adjusted to account for hearing differences.
-This will involve going through a guided listening experience that will help select an audio profile that’s tailored to your specific needs.
-Interestingly, this profile will also work in Transparency mode, so can boost the sounds around you as well as those coming from your device.
+This involves going through a guided listening experience that will help select an audio profile that’s tailored to your specific needs.
+Interestingly, this profile also works in Transparency mode, so can boost the sounds around you as well as those coming from your device.

-Best of all, these other new features are coming to more headphones than just the AirPods Pros.
-Automatic switching will also be available on the 2nd Gen AirPods, and the Beats Powerbeats, Powerbeats Pro and Solo Pro.
+Best of all, these other new features are available on more headphones than just the AirPods Pros.
+Automatic switching is available on the 2nd Gen AirPods and the Beats Powerbeats, Powerbeats Pro and Solo Pro.
 Headphone Accommodations work with all of those models and the standard EarPods that come bundled with new iPhones.
 Sharing audio, meanwhile, works with all versions of the AirPods and all Beats headphones that have the Apple W1 or H1 chip inside.